rust-lang/rust-forge/src/libs/maintaining-std.md

 Check whether the function internally depends on other unstable `const` functions through `#[allow_internal_unstable]` attributes and consider how the function could be implemented if its internally unstable calls were removed.
 See the _Stability attributes_ page for more details on `#[allow_internal_unstable]`.

 Where `unsafe` and `const` is involved, e.g., for operations which are "unconst", that the const safety argument for the usage also be documented.
 That is, a `const fn` has additional determinism (e.g. run-time/compile-time results must correspond and the function's output only depends on its inputs...) restrictions that must be preserved, and those should be argued when `unsafe` is used.

+### When a feature is being deprecated

+To try reduce noise in the docs from deprecated items, they should be moved to the bottom of the module or `impl` block so they're rendered at the bottom of the docs page.
+The docs should then be cut down to focus on why the item is deprecated rather than how you might use it.

 [API Guidelines]: https://rust-lang.github.io/api-guidelines
 [Unsafe Code Guidelines WG]: https://github.com/rust-lang/unsafe-code-guidelines